Creating a Data Share

 1. Create the CLIENT_ID and SECRET in Knox by running the following command:

-curl -k -u [***CDP_ADMIN_USER***]:"[***PASSWORD***] https://[***KNOX-HOST-NAME***]:8443/[***DATALAKE-NAME***]/cdp-share-management/knoxtoken/api/v1/token?doAs=external.user&comment=[***<ADDITION INFO>***]s&md_contact=<[***EMAIL_ID***]>&md_role=<[***ROLE OF THE CLIENT***]> &md_type=[***CLIENT_ID***]" | jq -r '"CLIENT_ID: \(.token_id) SECRET: \(.passcode)"'
+curl -k -u [***CLOUDERA_ADMIN_USER***]:"[***PASSWORD***] https://[***KNOX-HOST-NAME***]:8443/[***DATALAKE-NAME***]/cdp-share-management/knoxtoken/api/v1/token?doAs=external.user&comment=[***<ADDITION INFO>***]s&md_contact=<[***EMAIL_ID***]>&md_role=<[***ROLE OF THE CLIENT***]> &md_type=[***CLIENT_ID***]" | jq -r '"CLIENT_ID: \(.token_id) SECRET: \(.passcode)"'

-• doAs=external.user - Set value to external.user
+• doAs=external.user - Sets the value of the external.user

 • comment - Additional comments on the CLIENT